 You are still at risk of developing cervical cancer if you have had the HPV vaccine.
 This is why screening is important.

 The vaccine works best for girls and boys who have not been exposed to the virus through sexual activity.

 An older version of the HPV vaccine protected you against only 4 types of HPV.

 Primary HPV testing has been proven to be better than cytology for cervical screening.

-Other screening programmes, such as in Australia and the UK, are using HPV testing in HPV vaccinated populations.
+The evidence supporting this is being shown by other screening programmes, such as in Australia and the UK, who are using HPV testing in HPV vaccinated populations.

 Who's at risk of cervical cancer

 If you have a cervix and have had any kind of sexual contact with a man or a woman you could get cervical cancer.